NadimintiSaiSirisha/Colour-blindness-Detection-AFrame/README.md

 Source: https://www.colorlitelens.com/color-blindness-test.html

 ### Solution Approach:
-The aim of the project is to provide the users a way of detecting their specific colorblindness with th help of specific color maze.
+The aim of the project is to provide the users a way of detecting their specific colorblindness with the help of specific color maze.

 ### Rule: